HL7/fhir-gender-harmony/input/pagecontent/index.md

         - Justification for the proposed addition
 - What additional examples need to created and what unique characteristics need to be illustrated?

+**Please note**: There are additional questions and notes we would like balloters to review on other pages, particularly the product family pages.

 ### Conformance Testable Content